A Cryptocurrency Based On a Dog Meme Is Now Worth Over $1 Billion - Slashdot

 It really bugs me when people mix this up.

-That's called deflation, not inflation (Score:4, Interesting)
+That's called deflation, not inflation (Score:2, Interesting)

 Inflation is where your coin gets worth less and less.
 In this case the coin gets worth more and more.
 That's called "deflation", and economists and politicians want you to believe that it is incredibly bad for you if you can buy more stuff with the same money.